Bi-parameter Potential theory and Carleson measures for the Dirichlet space on the bidisc: Introduction

+\end{theorem} Theorem \ref{almostmaximum} is reduced to a new problem in linear Potential Theory on the tree $T$, which is solved.
 We have considered the Dirichlet space on the bidisc only.
 Some parts of our argument easily extend to more general environments; for instance, Theorem \ref{intromultiplier} extends to polydiscs.
 The dyadization scheme in Theorem \ref{dyadization} can be similarly extended to polytrees with any number of factors.
-One might also wonder if the results can be extended using different powers in the definition of the Dirichlet norm: $1<p<\infty$ is a natural choice.
+We believe that the results can be extended using different powers in the definition of the Dirichlet norm: $1<p<\infty$ is a natural choice.
 Weights could be taken into consideration.
 As this article enters unexplored territory, we have preferred to consider its most basic object: the unweighted Dirichlet space ($p=2$) on the bidisc.
 Our results can also be used to prove trace inequalities in other contexts, using different dyadization schemes.
 We will return to this in other works.
 We have made an effort to provide all details of all proofs.
 We will point out, however, which parts of our arguments are, in our opinion, standard, and which are new.